learn-co-curriculum/starkiller-api/README.md

 The goal of this API is to provide multiple endpoints for students to practice fetching data from.

 Domains:
+- College: has many AcappellaGroups
-- College - has many AcapellaGroups.
-Attributes: name, state, division
+  - attributes: name, state, division
+- AcappellaGroup: belongs to College
-- AcapellaGroup - belongs to College.
-Attributes: name, membership, college_id
+  - attributes: name, membership, college_id